 Iodine also cured diabetes in half the people on the “high iodine protocol”.
-(I go over the protocol, and extended protocol later in this article.): Proof of iodine curing diabetes: From https://www.optimox.com/iodine-study-10 : “We since have done a study of twelve diabetics and in six cases we were able to wean all of these patients off of medications for their diabetes and were able to maintain a hemoglobin A1C of less than 5.8 with the average random blood sugar of less than 100.
+(I go over the protocol, and extended protocol later in this article.): Proof of iodine curing diabetes: See https://www.optimox.com/education/ and See Iodine Study #10, and see the following quote: “We since have done a study of twelve diabetics and in six cases we were able to wean all of these patients off of medications for their diabetes and were able to maintain a hemoglobin A1C of less than 5.8 with the average random blood sugar of less than 100.
 To this date these patients continue to have excellent control of their Type II diabetes.
 The range of daily iodine intake was from 50 mg to 100 mg per day.
 All diabetic patients were able to lower the total amount of medications necessary to control their diabetes. “

 This report on iodine reveals the fraud of the medical establishment’s recommendation of less than 1mg iodine/day, the fraud of MRSA, the fraud of fungal based and fluoride based antbiotics, and the fraud of water fluoridation.